Recipe Overview

 • Egg: One egg adds richness and nutrition to this simple bread, and also enhances the texture.

-• Buttermilk: Buttermilk is a fermented dairy product, made from nonfat or lowfat milk.
-It contains an abundant amount of lactic acid, which interacts with the baking soda, producing carbon dioxide.
+• Buttermilk & Butter: Buttermilk contains an abundant amount of lactic acid, which interacts with the baking soda.
 This interaction is what leavens the bread, that is, makes it rise.
+Buttermilk has a rich flavor even though it is usually low fat; unsalted butter adds even more buttery flavor.

 • Raisins: Irish soda bread usually contains either raisins or currants, which are much smaller than raisins.
 Either choice is fine.
 If your raisins are a bit old and super dried out, soak them for ten minutes or so in hot water to plump them up while you prep the bread.
 Drain the raisins well before adding them to the dough.